 2 Tbsp of Harissa Paste (plus more to serve) - £1.60

 1 Tin of Kidney Beans - £0.45

 3 Pita Breads - £0.60

 Preheat your oven to 200C/180C Fan.

-Meanwhile put a pan on a medium heat.
-Add the oil with the onions, fry until soft, adding a splash of water to stop them from catching
+Meanwhile, put a pan on a medium heat.
+Add a splash of oil with the onions.
+Fry until soft, adding a splash of water (if needed) to stop them from catching.

-.
-Add 1/2 the garlic, remaining 1 tbsp harissa and 1tsp ground cumin, fry for 1 minute then pour in the chopped tomatoes.
-Fill up one of the tins with water, pour that in too.
-Drain the chickpeas and kidney beans, tip them into the tomato sauce, bring to the boil, season then leave to bubble away whilst the butternut cooks.
-You want to reduce the sauce to a nice thick consistency.
+Pour in the chopped tomatoes.
+Fill up one of the tins with water and pour that in too.
+Drain the chickpeas and kidney beans, tip them into the tomato sauce and bring to the boil.
+Season with salt and pepper.
+Leave to bubble away.
+You want to reduce the sauce to a nice, thick consistency.

 Cut the pitta bread into strips using scissors.
 Toss with the remaining chopped garlic and a good drizzle of oil and some salt.
 Spread out onto a baking tray.
-Roast in the oven underneath the squash until crisp, around 10 minutes.
+Roast in the oven underneath the squash until crisp.
+This should take around 10 minutes.

-Stir the cooked squash into the chilli, top with a spoonful of yogurt swirled with harissa and chopped coriander with the garlic pitta crisps alongside.
+Stir the cooked squash into the chilli.
+Top with a spoonful of yogurt swirled with harissa and chopped coriander.
+Place the garlic pitta crisps on the side.
+Enjoy!